rit00r/easy-security-maps/README.md

-# maps
+# Easy security

-This repository contains set of mindmaps helping students to educate SOC-related professions.
+This repository contains set of mindmaps helping students to obtain SOC-related knowledge as well as expirience with open source tools.

 1. [Email Analysis](#Email-analysis)